jeevankumar54/MNIST_Fashion_Classification/README.md

 ## Project Goals

 ### 1.Develop an Artificial Neural Network (ANN):
    * Design a fully connected ANN architecture as a baseline for classification.
    * Focus on achieving reasonable accuracy while maintaining simplicity in implementation.
 ### 2.Develop a Convolutional Neural Network (CNN):
    * Build a CNN architecture optimized for image data.

-Incorporate convolutional layers, pooling layers, and dropout to enhance accuracy and reduce overfitting.
+   * Incorporate convolutional layers, pooling layers, and dropout to enhance accuracy and reduce overfitting.
-Comparison and Evaluation:
+### 3.Comparison and Evaluation:

-Compare the performance of the ANN and CNN models in terms of accuracy, training time, and computational efficiency.
+   * Compare the performance of the ANN and CNN models in terms of accuracy, training time, and computational efficiency.
-Fine-tune hyperparameters to optimize the performance of both models.
+   * Fine-tune hyperparameters to optimize the performance of both models.
-Visualization and Results:
+### 4.Visualization and Results:

-Provide clear visualizations, such as loss and accuracy curves, confusion matrices, and sample predictions, to illustrate the performance of the models.
+   * Provide clear visualizations, such as loss and accuracy curves, confusion matrices, and sample predictions, to illustrate the performance of the models.
-Documentation and Codebase:
+### 5.Documentation and Codebase:

-Ensure a well-structured and modular codebase for ease of understanding and reproducibility.
+   * Ensure a well-structured and modular codebase for ease of understanding and reproducibility.
-Document the design choices, challenges, and improvements made during the project.
+   * Document the design choices, challenges, and improvements made during the project.

-**Technologies and Tools**
+## Technologies and Tools

-Programming Language: Python
+* Programming Language: Python

-Frameworks: TensorFlow, Keras
+* Frameworks: TensorFlow, Keras

-Libraries: NumPy, Pandas, Matplotlib, Seaborn
+* Libraries: NumPy, Pandas, Matplotlib, Seaborn

-Environment: Jupyter Notebook
+* Environment: Jupyter Notebook

-**Expected Outcomes**
+## Expected Outcomes

-An optimized ANN model serving as a baseline for classification.
+* An optimized ANN model serving as a baseline for classification.

-A high-performing CNN model capable of achieving higher accuracy on the Fashion MNIST dataset.
+* A high-performing CNN model capable of achieving higher accuracy on the Fashion MNIST dataset.

-Insights into the differences in performance between ANN and CNN models on image classification tasks.
+* Insights into the differences in performance between ANN and CNN models on image classification tasks.

-A repository that serves as a resource for those looking to understand and implement neural networks for similar datasets.
+* A repository that serves as a resource for those looking to understand and implement neural networks for similar datasets.